Kais3rP/react-text2speech/README.md

 ## Edge Cases

 There are some edge cases not yet covered and hardly coverable with extreme precision since the speech synth handles some special characters like "/" or "." and "," in numbers ( 1.000 , 1,000 ) in different ways depending on the language choosen, some locales use "." for decimals, others use ",".
-Some cases are automically covered during the content parsing, for example if you happen to have grammar inconstencies like "word , word" instead of "word, word", they are going to be fixed automatically.
+Some cases are automatically covered during the content parsing, for example if you happen to have grammar inconsistencies like "word , word" instead of "word, word", they are going to be fixed automatically.
 Some edge cases like dots in the middle of word like "some.word" are going to be parsed and spelled as "dot" in english, while dots used as punctuation marks won't be read by the synth.
 These are currently the issues and edge cases not yet covered: